 What happens on Hari Raya?

 On the morning of Hari Raya Aidilfitri, family members seek forgiveness from their elders after prayers at the mosque.
-A tradition observed by most families is dressing in the same colours to symbolise unity, which we find absolutely adorable!
+A tradition observed by most families is wearing baju kurung or baju melayu in the same colours to symbolise unity, which we find absolutely adorable!
 Oh, and little ones often receive green packets of money.

-What other things can you see during Hari Raya?
+What else can you see during Hari Raya?

 Muslims are big on decorations, so you’ll see plenty of Hari Raya adornments in their homes.
-These include “Selamat Hari Raya” cutouts, colourful fairy string lights, ribbon ketupats, crescent moon and star garlands.
+You can often see colourful fairy string lights on the windows of Muslim households too – make a game of it with the kids the next time you’re driving around the neighbourhood at night, and see how many of these “lampu lap-lip” you can spot!
+Other decorations include “Selamat Hari Raya” cutouts, ribbon ketupats, the crescent moon and star garlands.
 Of course, what’s Hari Raya without the delicious spread?
 You can easily spot hearty dishes such as beef rendang and sayur lodeh alongside goodies like pineapple tarts, kueh bangkit, and kueh makmur.

 What to do during Hari Raya Puasa in Singapore